mongodb/terraform-provider-mongodbatlas/examples/starter/Readme.md

 ... or follow as in the `variables.tf` file and create **terraform.tfvars** file with all the variable values and make sure **not to commit it**.

+> **IMPORTANT** Hard-coding your MongoDB Atlas programmatic API key pair into a Terraform configuration is not recommended.
+Consider the risks, especially the inadvertent submission of a configuration file containing secrets to a public repository.

 **2\.
 Review the Terraform plan.**

 Execute the below command and ensure you are happy with the plan.